PaddlePaddle/PaddleCloud/doc/design/web.md

 ## Serving

-After training or uploading pre-trained models, user can start a serving instance to serve the model as an inference HTTP service:
+After training or uploading pre-trained models, a user can start a serving instance to serve the model as an inference HTTP service:

-The page which user can start the serving should be able to configure:
+The Serving web page contains a table listing currently running serving instance and a "Launch" button to configure and start the serving program.

+Click the "Launch" button in this web page will pop up a modal dialogue to configure the job:

-1. model `tar.gz` file path in cloud.
+1. model `tar.gz` files to the cloud.
-1. inference network configuration in `.proto` format, or user can also define the network in Python in the webpage.
+1. inference network configuration in `.proto` format or user can also define the network in Python in the web page.
 1. number of CPU/GPU resource in total to use for serving the model, the more resource there is, the more concurrent calls can be served.

-After cliking the "Langch" button, a "kubernetes deployment" will be created to serve the model.
+Then click the "Launch" button on the pop-up dialogue, a "Kubernetes Deployment" will be created to serve the model.
 The current serving instances will be listed at the current page.

 Users can also scale/shrink the resource used for the serving instances.